 Schools, colleges and trainers wishing to register or schedule a collection simply need to complete a registration form by clicking here or call our team on 01 4578321 between 9am and 3pm, Monday – Friday.
 Once you call or email we can help you plan and schedule your e-waste collection.

 For more information about Recycle IT please click here.

 Recycle IT are an award-winning, not for profit, social enterprise established to create employment and promote environment awareness through recycling and reuse.
 We work in partnership with WEEE Ireland and are authorized by your local authority to provide electrical, electronic and pure metal recycling collections across Dublin since 2007.
 Recycle IT are fully compliant for WEEE collection with permit detail available here.

-Convenience products have help us undervalue reuse in favor of disposal or recycling.
+Convenience products have helped us undervalue reuse in favor of disposal or recycling.
 Recycling is positive and has great benefits but uses resources including time, human capital and natural resources (e.g. fuel) to get the items to locations where they can be recycled effectively.
-Reuse is preferrable!
+Reuse is preferable!